NumPy Notebook

 result = np.where(amounts > 200, amounts * 1.05, amounts)

-The vectorized version is typically 10–100× faster because NumPy operations run in compiled C, not interpreted Python.
+The vectorized version is usually 10–100× faster, because NumPy operations run in compiled C, not in interpreted Python.

 2. Normalize to 0–1 Range (Min-Max Scaling)